GLOBAL MARKETS-Stocks drift lower, US yields rise but growth outlook dims | Headlines

 GLOBAL MARKETS-Stocks drift lower, US yields rise but growth outlook dims

-Global equities slid and the 10-year Treasury yield hit almost a 16-year high on Monday at the start of a week with meetings of major central banks, including the Federal Reserve which is likely to reiterate interest rates will stay higher for longer.
+Global equities slid and the 10-year Treasury yield held just below an almost 16-year high on Monday amid rising concerns that the Federal Reserve's higher for longer message on interest rates will take a toll on a U.S. consumer facing a few headwinds.

+Rising oil prices, a possible government shutdown in less than two weeks and the United Auto Workers strike against the Detroit Three automakers could all slow a U.S. economy that is still running ahead on inflation that's too high.
+"There is concern about the economy and that's related directly to the increase in interest rates, the Fed funds rate.
+It's making it more difficult for people to buy houses, buy cars and borrow money in general," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

+While the market has discounted a rate hike when the Fed concludes a two-day policy meeting on Wednesday, the possibility remains of another hike in the future.
+"The Fed is unlikely to raise at this meeting," Ghriskey said.
+But I think they're in an every-other meeting raise cycle, unless we really see significant improvement in inflation."

 China property woes, geopolitical tensions and ongoing strikes also stoked worries about global growth.
 Shares of property developer China Evergrande Group plunged 25% on Monday after police detained some staff at its wealth management unit.
 Fellow developer Country Garden faced another liquidity test with a deadline to pay $15 million in interest linked to an offshore bond.